josephlhall/dc25-votingvillage-report/notes-from-folks-redact.md

 logo instead of having the Diebold logo.)

-The weak point in this system is that buttons (and potentially other UI elements) can be overriden to take different actions, such as run an executable stored on the memory card (which is mounted in something like `/Storage Card`) or run a command.
+The weak point in this system is that buttons (and potentially other UI elements) can be overridden to take different actions, such as run an executable stored on the memory card (which is mounted in something like `/Storage Card`) or run a command.